IndraNandagopal/VBA-challenge/README.md

 ### Solution

-The goal is to create a VBA script that loops through all the stocks for one year and outputs the following information:
+The goal is to create a VBA script that loops through all the stocks for three years and output the following information for each year:

   * The ticker symbol.